Enhjin/Vivere/docs/proposal.md

        * A good result will have the agent escape from the fire and would have the agent collect as many resources as possible.
        * A negative result would be the agent dying in the farm.

 In terms of application(s),  we can apply this model to rescuing robots.
 A rescuing robot is a robot that can save human lives.
 When robots learn how to save people and collect other valuable things in dangerous scenarios, we can avoid risking lives of firemen.
-In addition, there are many places that humans can not safely access, so using a robot to collect materials for us could be more efficient and safer.
+In addition, there are many places that humans can not safely access, so using a robot to collect materials could be more efficient and safer.

 ## Algorithm

-We anticipate on using reinforcement learning with a specificity in Q-learning.
-Since the agent have little knowledge about its surroundings in the beginning, it will “learn” the series of best actions while playing the game multiple times.
+We anticipate that we will be using reinforcement learning with a specificity in Q-learning.
+Since the agent will have little knowledge about its surroundings in the beginning, it will “learn” the series of best actions while playing the game multiple times.

 ## Evaluation